 Anyone who uses a computer, a smartphone or any other mobile device would need to think seriously about protecting data.
 Computers and such devices naturally have lots of data stored in them- documents, pictures, banking passwords, credit card data, notes, emails etc. There are always chances that anyone using a system, smartphone or a mobile device could knowingly or unknowingly end up making such data vulnerable.
 The data could be stolen by hackers who could attack the system/device using malware.
 Similarly, if a smartphone/mobile device is lost or gets stolen, the data in it could fall into wrong hands and get misused, causing damages to the user.
-Hence, it’s always advisable to practice data protection recommendations, which is much more than just having a free antivirus installed on the system/device.
+Hence, it’s always advisable to practice data protection recommendations, which is much more than just having an antivirus installed on the system/device.
 Here’s a look at the best practices that could help protect data from cyber threats.

 Ensure that the antivirus software is updated regularly

 Having an antivirus program installed isn’t enough, it’s important that the antivirus is regularly updated.
 Otherwise, it won’t be effective.
 It’s the updated version of the antivirus that’s needed to protect a system/device against latest threats and vulnerabilities.
 Thus, it’s important that the antivirus is updated regularly.

 Update OS and other software regularly

 The operating system that you use and the many other software applications that you’d be using need to be updated regularly to prevent vulnerabilities and to protect data.
 It’s to be remembered that the WannaCry ransomware, which spread globally and caused much damage, had infected systems that hadn’t updated the Windows 7 OS.
 It’s also advisable to enable automatic updates so that it happens regularly without fail.